zenseact/zmbt-framework/docs/signal-mapping.md

     (Z, 4)
 ```
 This clause yields *(1,1,4), (2,2,4), (3,3,4)*, but the following one will fail
-in runtime due to inconsistent zip parameters count:
+at runtime due to inconsistent zip parameters count:
 ``` c++
 .Zip
     (X, 1, 2, 3)